zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 deformation is accumulated, a new enlarged apparent radius is defined to ensure that that volume change due to plastic deformation is not lost.
-This apparent radius is stored as the *atom radius* meaning it is used for subsequent neighbor list builds and contact dectection checks.
+This apparent radius is stored as the *atom radius* meaning it is used for subsequent neighbor list builds and contact detection checks.
 The advantage of this is that multi-neighbor dependent effects such as formation of secondary contacts caused by radial expansion are captured by the *mdr* model.
-Setting *atom_style sphere 1* ensures that updates to the particle radius are properly reflected throughout the simulation.
+Setting *atom_style sphere 1* ensures that updates to the particle radii are properly reflected throughout the simulation.

 .. code-block:: LAMMPS